andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 5\.1.5 – A demo is considered to be incomplete if it is missing 3 or more rounds.
 If a clan is manipulating the demo process (e.g. by stopping it in a live match on purpose), all the points gained in that period will be awarded to the opponent.

+5\.1.6 – A demo that is missing more than 10 rounds will result in the player receiving a yellow card and the clan forfeiting the match.

 **5.2 – Screenshots**

 5\.2.6 – Screenshots of the scoreboards should always be taken by each clan and posted in the #vcod_cup section on Discord.